 With 30 years of experience in the nonprofit and public sectors, Ruby has deep knowledge of systems of care, holding roles in direct service, administration, and public policy.
 Most of her career has been in public service, where she served as the fiscal manager and deputy director for the NJ Children’s System of Care (CSOC) division, considered a national model for providing services to children/youth with behavioral health needs, substance use challenges, and intellectual/developmental disabilities.
 During this time, Ruby helped launch important initiatives with the support of leadership and partnerships with provider agencies/vendors — including around integrated care and trauma-informed care — and was part of significant system transformation efforts.
 Ruby also provided oversight of CSOC’s Contracted System Administrator, a managed healthcare entity that hosts the division’s management information system, including a statewide electronic health record.

-Ruby has delivered technical assistance nationally on Children’s System of Care, has provided consultation for the Annie E. Casey Foundation, and served as a senior consultant at Sellers Dorsey.
+Ruby has delivered technical assistance nationally on CSOC, has provided consultation for the Annie E. Casey Foundation, and served as a senior consultant at Sellers Dorsey.

 Prior to joining CHCS, Ruby was senior vice president at Social Current — a nonprofit that provides a range of supports to advance the social sector and ignite change toward a more equitable society.
 Her varied experience has provided Ruby with insights that help connect clinical, operations, quality, financing, regulatory, and policy impacts on service delivery, while reinforcing the importance and value of strengthening public-private partnerships.
 Ruby has also served on the board of Building Bridges Initiative and Arc of New Jersey.

-Ruby holds a bachelor’s degree in psychology and master’s degree in business administration from Rutgers University.
+Ruby holds a master’s degree in business administration and a bachelor’s degree in psychology, both from Rutgers University.